-- Primary VUR is present at birth.
-It is caused by a defect in the development of the valve at the end of the tube that carries urine from the kidneys to the bladder (ureter).
-This is the most common type of VUR and is usually detected shortly after birth.
+- Primary VUR is caused by a problem with the development of the valve at the end of the tube that carries urine from the kidneys to the bladder (ureter).

 What are the symptoms?

-- A urine culture, to check for a UTI
+- A urine culture.
+This checks for a UTI.

 - Ultrasound of the kidneys.
 This test uses sound waves to find out the size and shape of the kidneys.
 It can't detect reflux.